mihirbala/SafetyNet/README.md

 ## Installation
 SafetyNet is currently in its protoype stage.
 Thus, this is for demonstration purposes only.
 It requires OpenCV, Node.js, a Watson API key, and a Google Maps API key.

-First, clone the repository using 'git clone https://github.com/mihirbala/SafetyNet.git'
+First, clone the repository using `git clone https://github.com/mihirbala/SafetyNet.git`

-Then, from the repository, run 'node server/server.js'
+Then, from the repository, run `node server/server.js`

-Finally, run 'python drone/cascade.py -i TEST_VIDEO_HERE -g GEOTAG_FILE_HERE'
+Finally, run `python drone/cascade.py -i TEST_VIDEO_HERE -g GEOTAG_FILE_HERE`

 By default, the server runs on port 3000.